-As digital marketing keeps growing at an incredible pace, SEO is getting more important than ever.
+As digital marketing keeps growing at an incredible pace, SEO is getting more important than ever for all sorts of companies, from eCommerce businesses to online media.
 Moreover, it is safe to say that questionable SEO techniques of the past got replaced with quality of content, and the focus has shifted to understanding how your audiences think and even interact with search engines.

 What is more, paid ads in search engines are getting replaced with organic searches as it is estimated that most of all clicks go to the first five organic results.